Cray-HPE/docs-csm/operations/node_management/Rebuild_NCNs/Re-add_Storage_Node_to_Ceph.md

    watch ceph -s
    ```

-   You will see the OSD count UP and IN counts increase. **If** you see your **IN** count increase but not reflect the amount of drives being added back in, then you will need to fail over the ceph mgr daemon.
+   You will see the OSD count UP and IN counts increase. **If** you see your **IN** count increase but not reflect the amount of drives being added back in, then you will need to fail over the `ceph-mgr` daemon.
    This is a known bug and is addressed in newer releases.

-   If you need to fail over the ceph-mgr daemon please run:
+   If you need to fail over the `ceph-mgr` daemon please run:

    ```bash
    ceph mgr fail